Video

 And again, just from a, from a skills standpoint, you know, helping us evolve as a company that that expectation has now been put on TA to help them to help the company evolve by responding to these, these different shifts in skills and in the marketplace and just what's needed for for these companies to do business and to do it quickly.

 So I think there's a couple of things that CHROS and other leaders can do to prepare for kind of this constant uncertainty that we're seeing right now.
+The first thing is to diversify your options.

-A single track strategy, whether that is having internal only resources, RPO only resources, contract recruiter only resources leaves you vulnerable to variable conditions, whether that's rapid scaling or responding to new skills gaps LOAI or if you suddenly acquire a new company and have to recruit in new continents and countries that you've never had to recruit in before.
+A single track strategy, whether that is having internal only resources, RPO only resources, contract recruiter only resources leaves you vulnerable to variable conditions, whether that's rapid scaling or responding to new skills gaps or if you suddenly acquire a new company and have to recruit in new continents and countries that you've never had to recruit in before.

+All of those, those different factors may or may not imply starting to prepare & things like preparatory MSAs with partners.
 So evaluating partners and finding the right ones, execute an MSA, get through your procurement and approval processes as quickly as you can so that you're ready when the unexpected happens.

+It's almost like a little bit like insurance.
+Nobody wants to use it, but you're always glad when you have it.
 A preparatory MSA, you may not want to use it, but if you have it, it's a really good thing that you can tap a partner on the shoulder and say, gosh, this just happened.
+I need your help with this type of a modular RPO solution or I need your type of help.
+Can you provide me with a couple of contract recruiters?

-I think one thing that positions us well in that regard is the fact that our Ms.
+I think one thing that positions us well in that regard is the fact that our MSAs don't carry any contractual or commercial terms.
+Rather they're contractual terms, but there are no commercial terms.
 So there's no cost to maintaining a preparatory MSA.

 It prepares an organization whether they need talent consulting, market mapping, whether they need executive search or a couple of contingent recruiters or some temp to perm hiring or some form of RPO.
+It kind of covers all of those different contingencies and allows you to move much faster when when the need strikes.

 For more on upcoming talent trends and insights, subscribe to our newsletter.